TheLostLambda/quizcrawler/README.md

 gamification of studying should further increase engagement and recall.

 ## What am I doing now?
-  1. Stateful ordering of questions
+  1. Ability to jump into a quiz
   2. Finishing Quiz implementation
-  3. Ability to jump into a quiz
-  4. Basic Persistence
+  3. Basic Persistence
-  5. Fix MC (Similarity + Diminishing Options)
+  4. Fix MC (Similarity + Diminishing Options)

 ## Progress
 ### v0.5.0